-Our team of Careers Officers provide a professional, impartial and confidential service, to help young people and adults make informed choices about their future career and next steps.
+Our team of Careers Advisors provide a professional, impartial and confidential service, to help young people and adults make informed choices about their future career and next steps.

 What can the Careers Service offer me?

 We provide a range of careers information, advice and guidance services to support current and prospective students.

 Throughout the year we also organise and promote a range of careers related events and opportunities, to help students develop their employability and career management skills.

 Job searching, applications, CV’s, interview preparation

 To save you from having to phone up and enquire about common topics we have created this frequently asked questions area.